kleineLoesungen/kLReport/README.md

 # kLReport
-Architecture and Requirements client-report based VUEjs with VUEX, Bootstrap-Vue and D3js.
+Architecture and Requirements client-report based on VUEjs with VUEX, Bootstrap-Vue and D3js.

-persistent data: file-based (json at txt-file)
+persistent data: file-based (json in txt-file)